FarhasHub/My-mcp-pr-repo1/README.md

 # My-mcp-pr-repo1

-Repository created via MCP.
+This file is created via MCP.

 MCP rocks!